 Stucco installation benefits greatly from experienced, professional installation. — It is very labor intensive and takes about twice as long to install as vinyl.
-More coats means even more time, while foam-back vinyl takes only slightly more time than hollow-back.
+More coats mean even more time, while foam-back vinyl takes only slightly more time than hollow-back.

 Because stucco will last longer, it benefits from additional painting whereas vinyl would likely benefit from new installation after say 40 to 60 years.

 The one caveat with stucco is the cracking.
 That is actually a rare occurrence when installation is done by qualified professionals.

-According to the 2015 Census Data for new single family homes sold, Stucco gets 27% of the market to Vinyl’s 26%.
+According to the 2015 Census Data for new single-family homes sold, Stucco gets 27% of the market to Vinyl’s 26%.
 This relates to the suitability factor which accounts for which material is better in which region(s).

-In the western portion of the U.S., stucco reigns supreme, commanding a 55% marketshare.
+In the western portion of the U.S., stucco reigns supreme, commanding a 55% market share.
 In that same region, vinyl lags way behind at 3% share.
 In that region, ROI for stucco and ability to find quality installers are likely greater than all other areas of the U.S.